A Java library to make mathematical animations

 Shape rectangle = Shape.square().scale(2,1).center().fillColor("chocolate");

-LaTeXMathObject formula = LaTeXMathObject.make("$A=b\\cdot h$")
+LatexMathObject formula = LatexMathObject.make("$A=b\\cdot h$")

-LaTeXMathObject sliceBase=formula.slice(2);//Extracts the "b" from the formula
+LatexMathObject sliceBase=formula.slice(2);//Extracts the "b" from the formula

-LaTeXMathObject sliceHeight=formula.slice(4);//Extracts the "h from the formula
+LatexMathObject sliceHeight=formula.slice(4);//Extracts the "h from the formula

-Point sliceBaseCenter=sliceBase.getCenter();//Save the centers into these points
+Vec sliceBaseCenter=sliceBase.getCenter();//Save the centers into these variables

-Point sliceHeightCenter=sliceHeight.getCenter();
+Vec sliceHeightCenter=sliceHeight.getCenter();

 //Position the sliced parts in the rectangle